crypto101/book/stream-ciphers.rst

 .. figure:: ./Illustrations/CBC/Decryption.svg
    :align: center

-While CBC mode itself is not inherently insecure (unlike ECB mode), its particular use in TLS 1.0 was.
+While :term:`CBC mode` itself is not inherently insecure (unlike :term:`ECB mode`), its particular use in TLS 1.0 was.
 This eventually led to the BEAST attack, which we'll cover in more detail in the section on SSL/TLS.
-The short version is that instead of using unpredictable initialization vectors, for example by choosing random IVs, the standard used the previous ciphertext block as the IV for the next message.
+The short version is that instead of using unpredictable :term:`initialization vector`\s, for example by choosing random IVs, the standard used the previous ciphertext block as the IV for the next message.
 Unfortunately, it turns out that attackers figured out how to exploit that property.